Sumantifr/ParticleNetLepton/README.md

 - *Don't forget to remove crab_submit.sh and crab_monitor.sh before submitting new jobs*

+- #Important#

-- *Important* Running crab jobs with XGBoost will give problem due to shared libraries.
+  Running crab jobs with XGBoost will give problem due to shared libraries.
 A quick fix is the following:

-  -- check the original libxgboost.so:
+  check the original libxgboost.so:

-  -- ls -ltr $CMSSW_BASE/external/$SCRAM_ARCH/lib/libxgboost.so
+  ls -ltr $CMSSW_BASE/external/$SCRAM_ARCH/lib/libxgboost.so

-  -- it will show you a libxgboost.so file in /cvmfs/cms.cern.... path -- copy the original libxgboost.so to $CMSSW_BASE/lib/$SCRAM_ARCH
+  it will show you a libxgboost.so file in /cvmfs/cms.cern.... path

+  copy the original libxgboost.so to $CMSSW_BASE/lib/$SCRAM_ARCH